Linux 内核中与时钟相关的系统调用

 does main job for us.
 This function provides loop:

-This is the end of the seventh part of the chapter that describes timers and timer management related stuff in the Linux kernel.
-In the previous part we saw x86_64 specific clock sources.
+This is the end of the seventh part of the that describes timers and timer management related stuff in the Linux kernel.
+In the previous part we saw specific clock sources.
 As I wrote in the beginning, this part is the last part of this chapter.
 We saw important time management related concepts like clocksource

 and clockevents